Some Properties of Distal Actions on Locally Compact Groups

-Now we want to show the existence of a unique minimal closed normal $\Ga$-invariant subgroup $C_1$ such that the $\Ga$-action on $K/C_1$ is distal and the $\Ga$-action on $C_1$ is ergodic.
+{\bf Step 3} Now we want to show the existence of the smallest closed normal $\Ga$-invariant subgroup $C_1$ such that the $\Ga$-action on $K/C_1$ is distal and the $\Ga$-action on $C_1$ is ergodic.
 Take $\Ga_1=\Ga.\Inn(K)$.
 This is a closed subsemigroup of $\Aut(K)$ as $\Inn(K)$ is a normal compact subgroup of $\Aut(K)$.
-Then from above we get that there exists a unique minimal closed $\Ga_1$-invariant subgroup $C_1$ of $K$ such that the $\Ga_1$-action on $K/C_1$ is distal and the $\Ga_1$-action on $C_1$ is ergodic.
+Then from above we get that there exists a smallest $\Ga_1$-invariant subgroup $C_1$ of $K$ such that the $\Ga_1$-action on $K/C_1$ is distal and the $\Ga_1$-action on $C_1$ is ergodic.
 Here, $C_1$ is normal in $K$ as $\Inn(K)\subset \Gamma_1$.
 Also, $\Ga$ acts distally on $K/C_1$.
-Moreover, any $\Ga$-invariant normal subgroup is also $\Ga_1$-invariant and hence $C_1$ is the unique minimal closed normal $\Ga$-invariant group such that $\Ga$ acts distally on $G/C_1$.
+Moreover, any $\Ga$-invariant normal subgroup is also $\Ga_1$-invariant and hence $C_1$ is the smallest closed normal $\Ga$-invariant group such that $\Ga$ acts distally on $G/C_1$.
 It is easy to verify that for any inner automorphism $\ap$ defined by $x \in K$, $\pi \circ \ap$ is unitarily equivalent to $\pi$, where equivalence is given by $\pi(x)$.
 This implies that the $\Ga$-action on $C_1$ is ergodic (see also Lemma 2.4 of \cite{R3}).
 Also, the group $C$ as above is contained in $C_1$.